Krat-OS/home_rush/README.md

-# PLAZA BOT
+# Home Rush

-This is a bot which automatically applies to a list of Plaza Complexes every time a new one is available.
+This is a bot which applies to differnt housing agency complexes.
 It uses `python 3.11.9` with `hatchling` for building and `selenium` for `webdriver` interaction.
+The bot can create multiple instances that run in parallel, allowing for efficient monitoring and application across different platforms.

+> Right now, it only works with Plaza Resident Services, but I am extending it to work with Holland2Stay and other agencies.

 ## Prerequisites